josephmate/josephmate.github.io/_posts/2022-04-07-max-connections.md

 ## Results

-On my Mac, I was able to reach 80,000.
+On Mac, I was able to reach 80,000.
 However, mysterously a few minutes after running the experiment, the Mac crashes without any diagnostics so I'm not able to diagnose what happened.

-On my Linux, I was able to reach 800,000.
+On Linux, I was able to reach 800,000.
 However, while the experiment ran, my mouse movements would take a few seconds to register on my screen.
 Anything beyond that and my Linux would freeze and become unreponsive.

-I used sysstat
+I used sysstat to investigate what resource was in contention: https://raw.githubusercontent.com/josephmate/java-by-experiments/main/max_connections/data/out.800000.svg

-https://raw.githubusercontent.com/josephmate/java-by-experiments/main/max_connections/data/out.800000.svg
+Some interesting facts:

+* MBmemfree bottomed out at 117
+* MBavail was still 1500
+* MBmemused was only 1500 (18% of my total 8GB)
+* 1,600,454 sockets

+I suspect the buffers were requested, but since only 4 bytes were needed from each, only a fraction of the buffer was used.

+TODO: look up javadoc tcp client/server socket buffer size defaults

 # Summary